 Assist chair to update participant status based on attendance, and inform participants of any change in status and ensure that a list of Active and Former-Voter participants is posted on the 802.11 website.

-Prepare WG ballot documentation on the 802.11 website, interface with IEEE-SA staff as necessary to conduct ballots, collect ballot return forms, and prepare consolidated ballot results.
+Prepare WG ballot documentation on the 802.11 website, interface with IEEE SA staff as necessary to conduct ballots, collect ballot return forms, and prepare consolidated ballot results.

 Update web site: meeting arrangements, ballot status.